 Having attended a few genealogy days recently I have been disappointed at times at the lack of passion, depth of knowledge and presentation skills of the speakers.
 This was not the case at The Society of Australian Genealogists "From Ireland to here" day last Saturday.
 The speakers were of a high standard, three having PhDs in the area on which they spoke and they all demonstrated a passion for their subjects.
 It was pleasing to see all of the speakers being introduced and formally thanked.
 I was thoroughly entertained all day and came away with a long list of tips and resources to help me knock down some of my Irish brickwalls.

 Dr Richard Reid from Canberra acted as chairman for the day.
 Richard gave an informal and entertaining introduction to the day's proceedings.
 First Speaker, Dr. Perry McIntyre, spoke about our convict ancestors who were "Forever banished from Ireland".
 She exhorted the capacity audience to look at images and think about lands the convicts came from and illustrated her talk with slides of paintings and drawings from the time.
 In addition to official records she reminded us that we might find details of convict trials in rural Irish newspapers and The Freeman's Journal from Dublin that was published from 1763-1924.
-She also suggested looking at Peter Mayberry's Irish Convicts to New South Wales 1788-184site for further information on convicts.
+She also suggested looking at Peter Mayberry's Irish Convicts to New South Wales 1788-1848 site for further information on convicts.

 Perry has recently written a book "Free Passage: The Reunion of Irish Convicts and Their Families in Australia 1788-1852" that I have ordered as a Christmas gift for myself for $AU33.81 in paperback from the Book Depository.
 Thanks to the audience member who suggested this site that charges no freight for orders to Australia.